Leverage (American TV series): Plot

 Nathan "Nate" Ford is a former insurance investigator known for recovering millions of dollars in stolen property and chasing the most dangerous and elusive thieves in the world.
-When his son became ill, IYS, the insurance company he'd spent his career working for uses questionable ethics to deny coverage of a treatment necessary to save the child's life, causing Nate's son to die.
-Emotionally and financially devastated due to the expensive treatment and eventual loss of his son, Nate is approached by aerospace industrialist Victor Dubenich to recover stolen intellectual property by leading a group of thieves, all of whom Nate has previously chased.
+Nate's son, who was ill, died after IYS, the insurance company he'd spent his career working for, used questionable ethics to deny coverage of a treatment necessary to save the child's life.
+Emotionally and financially devastated due to the expensive treatment and eventual loss of his son and marriage, Nate is approached by aerospace industrialist Victor Dubenich to recover intellectual property stolen by leading a group of thieves, all of whom Nate has previously chased.
 Nate initially disagrees, as the thieves all have reputations for being loners who do not cooperate with others; they include hacker Alec Hardison, 'hitter' Eliot Spencer, and a thief known only as "Parker".
 Dubenich eventually convinces Nate to change his mind.
 While the job is successful, Dubenich double-crosses them and attempts to have them killed.
-Instead of fleeing, Nate persuades the team to retaliate, and further recruits the assistance of Sophie Deveraux, a formidable grifter, to put Dubenich out of business.
-Under Nate's leadership, the group coalesces into a very effective unit, succeeding in ruining Dubenich's business, clearing their names, and providing each thief enough money to retire from crime.
+Instead of fleeing, Nate persuades the team to retaliate, and further recruits the assistance of Sophie Deveraux, a formidable grifter and aspiring actress who is a long-time acquaintance of Nate's, to put Dubenich out of business.
+Under Nate's leadership, the group coalesces into a very effective unit, succeeding in ruining Dubenich's business, clearing their names, and providing each thief with enough money to retire from crime.
 Realizing their potential as a team, they approach Nate to continue under his leadership.
-Forced to choose between being a "white knight" versus the "black king," Nate accepts on one condition: they will only target the corrupt and powerful to avenge ordinary people who have no other recourse.
+Forced to choose between being a "white knight" and the "black king," Nate accepts on one condition: they will only target the corrupt and powerful to avenge ordinary people who have no other recourse, ergo "providing leverage".

-During season 1, the team initially struggles in adjusting to Nate's leadership and attempts to reform them.
-Additional subplots include Nate's struggle with alcoholism, his complicated relationship with Sophie, and the budding romance between Hardison and Parker.
+During Season 1, the team initially struggles in adjusting to Nate's leadership and his attempts to reform them.
+Subplots include Nate's struggle with alcoholism, his complicated relationship with Sophie, and the budding romance between Hardison and Parker.
 Eliot's past in the military is also a recurring theme, involving kindred soldiers who have returned from war, old enemies from his missions encountered during their jobs, and a case set in his hometown.
 Season 1 also establishes several running gags, including Eliot's numerous hidden talents, Hardison and Parker receiving cover IDs as FBI agents in organized crime, and Sophie's inability to act unless she's breaking the law.
-The team operates with impunity as "Leverage Consulting & Associates", until the season finale, in which Nate's former colleague, James Sterling, begins pursuing them on behalf of IYS.
-In response, they steal a collection of valuable art from Nate's former boss, Ian Blackpoole, returning it in exchange for Blackpoole being fired from his own company, and disband for six months.
+The team operates with impunity as "Leverage Consulting & Associates" out of Los Angeles until the season finale, in which Nate's former colleague, James Sterling, begins pursuing them on behalf of IYS.
+In response, they steal a collection of valuable art from Nate's former boss, Ian Blackpoole, returning it in exchange for Blackpoole being fired from his own company, and the team disbands for six months.